Abobos/Cab-Search-APIs/README.md

 - Clone this repo
 - Open the
 - Rename .env-sample to .env
-- Enter your JWT_KEY and CLOUDINARY_URL

   ##### N.B

-  - Erase the CLOUDINARY_URL placeholder
-  * Your JWT_KEY can be any string value e.g "secret",
+  - Your JWT_KEY can be any string value e.g "secret",
-  * Your CLOUDINARY_URL should be the URL specified in your cloudinary account.
+  - Your CLOUDINARY_URL should be the URL specified in your cloudinary account.
 It contains your cloud_name, api_key, and api_secret.

 * Open terminal
 * Run `npm install`